Erk-Vural/Athete-Stat-Card-Game/README.md

 # CardGame
-a athlete card game using OPP and C#
+A athlete card game using OPP and C#